Helping People Understand The Divorce Process In California

 If you are facing a divorce, you do not need to face the legal process alone.
 At the Auburn Law Office of Chandra E. Miller, I believe in empowering each of my clients by giving them knowledge about the divorce process.
 Review the following information, then contact me to learn how I can help you.

 My approach is to look at the California divorce process in three phases:

-All of the disputes are resolved.
-Temporary orders are replaced with permanent orders.
-Resolutions made by agreement are memorialized in a marital settlement agreement.
+In this last phase of resolving all disputes, permanent orders replace temporary orders.
+Settlement agreements become the marital settlement agreement.
 A marital settlement agreement is the goal of collaborative practice, mediation and litigation.
-However, in litigation, if a settlement agreement cannot be reached between the parties, the case is set for a mandatory court supervised settlement conference and trial.
+However, in litigation, if parties cannot agree about the settlement terms, their divorce case will be set for a court-supervised and mandatory settlement conference and, possibly, trial.

 Contact A Skilled California Divorce Lawyer Today

 These phases are only a brief overview of the divorce process in this state.
-If you have been served with a divorce petition or you are seeking to divorce your spouse, call me in Auburn at 530-377-5022 or toll free from any location at 866-679-7592.
+If you are contending with the service of a divorce petition or you are seeking to divorce your spouse, call me in Auburn at 530-377-5022 or toll free from any location at 866-679-7592.
 You may also send me a confidential email with your contact information.